 Mexico City: My 6-Day Itinerary

-I prepaid for a cab from the airport to an Airbnb in Coyoacán for a cost of $30 plus tip (about 10% for cabs if you liked the service, but it's not expected in Mexico).
-The daylight being short, and threat of rain high, I dropped off my things, and headed out to to the main square right away for dinner.
-Preparations for the local Dia de los Muertos Carnival were going on all around the square, which was perfect as I deliberately planned this trip for late October in order to take part in the festivities, and was happy to find out that one of the larger street fairs took place near my Airbnb.
+I prepaid for a cab from the airport to an Airbnb in Coyoacán for a cost of $30 plus tip (tipping is about 10% for cabs if you liked the service, but it's not expected in Mexico).
+The daylight being short (it was late October), and threat of rain high, I dropped off my things, and headed out to to the main square right away for dinner.
+Preparations for the local Dia de los Muertos Carnival in Coyoacán were going on all around the square.
+This was very exciting as I deliberately timed this trip in order to take part in the festivities, and was happy to find out that one of the larger street fairs in the city took place near my Airbnb.

 Staying in the spooky spirit, I took the metro out to the Sonora Market in search of love potions, shrunken heads, and cursed dolls.
 The market is enormous and very crowded, as are the surrounding streets.
-I found it difficult to navigate and, to be honest, I'm not sure it was worth it.
-It might be less overwhelming at other times of the year.
-Late October had a pretty booming business of costumes, candles, piñatas, and other tchotchkes.
+The more ‘black magic’ stands are in there, but it’s also an all-purpose market that sells clothes, dishware, piñatas, etc. I found the maze of aisles and stands difficult to navigate and eventually decided to cut my losses.
 Due to the crowds, it took me forever to get out of there and even longer to find the correct entrance to the nearby Merced Metro station.
 It's not an area for those who are claustrophobic or uncomfortable in crowds, that's for sure.
 My anxiety might have started kicking in....
-The delay in getting out of that area meant abandoning my initial plans to visit some of the museums in the center of town and instead took the train back down to Coyoacan to wander the (equally crowded!) local street fair that was happening at Halloween.
+To be honest, I'm not sure it was worth it.
+It might be less overwhelming at other times of the year.
+Late October market stands had a pretty booming business of costumes, candles, piñatas, and other tchotchkes.
+The delay in getting out of that area meant abandoning my initial plans to visit some of the museums in the center of town and instead took the train back down to Coyoacan to wander the (equally crowded!) local street fair that was happening on Halloween.
 I learned that Mexicans had taken on the American trick-or-treat traditions, but with a twist.
 Kids in costume would walk up to any adult at the festival, myself included, and ask for candy.
 I wasn't prepared for that, and had to disappoint a few children.
 On the plus side, I learned what atole is, as the hot chocolate-like drink was sold everywhere.
 And for 50 pesos, you could get a drink and keep the very nice ceramic mug

-I started the day with an amazing brunch at La Pause near my Airbnb.
-I then hopped a cab for about $20 USD to the fascinating Dolores Olmedo Museum to see Frida Kahlo and Diego Rivera's artwork plus the gardens, which are full of peacocks and Aztec dogs, the descendants of those that lived in the area in the preconquest era.
-Since it was November 1st, I also got my face painted to resemble a Catrina doll for free!
-The museum was conveniently on the way to the canals of Xochimilco, where I took a 4-hour canal trip to La Isla de las Munecas, easily the highlight of the trip.
+Now joined by a group, we started the day with an amazing brunch at La Pause in Coyoacan.
+We then hopped a cab for about $20 USD down to Xochimilco - about a 30-40 minute drive.
+We first stopped by the fascinating Dolores Olmedo Museum to see Frida Kahlo and Diego Rivera's artwork.
+Dolores Olmedo was a wealthy businesswoman and associate of the mid-century artists.
+Upon her death she turned both her house and her massive collection into a fantastic museum.
+Entry is about $6 for non-Mexican adults, discounts for students and Mexican citizens.
+We also spent time wandering the extensive gardens, which are full of both peacocks and Aztec dogs, the descendants of a dog breed that lived in the area in the preconquest era.
+Since it was a holiday (Day of the Dead) there was a small festival happening on-site, and a correspondingly long line to get in.
+Luckily, it went quickly!
+Our group was also able to take advantage of the on-site festivities to get our faces painted to resemble Catrina dolls for free!
+The museum was conveniently on the way to the canals of Xochimilco, where we took a 4-hour canal trip to La Isla de las Munecas, easily the highlight of the trip.